-GORD causes stomach acids to be “refluxed” into the oesophagus/throat and cause inflammation and discomfort/pain, or other complications such as feeding or breathing problems.
+GORD occurs when stomach acids are “refluxed” into the oesophagus/throat and cause inflammation and discomfort/pain, or other complications such as feeding or breathing problems.
 There may or may not be spilling or vomiting.

-Roslyn Ballantyne (RN), National Coordinator, Gastric Reflux Support Network New Zealand for Parents of Infants and Children Charitable Trust (GRSNNZ) December 2013.
+Roslyn Ballantyne (RN), National Coordinator 2013 – 2020, Gastric Reflux Support Network New Zealand for Parents of Infants and Children Charitable Trust (GRSNNZ) December 2013.
+Updated January 2020.

 ———————————————————————————————————The information provided on Crying Over Spilt Milk is designed to support, not replace the relationship that exists between a patient/site visitor and his/her existing physician.
 Please do not change medical treatment without first consulting a personal health professional.
 Please note that GRSNNZ does not provide advice on dosages of complementary or conventional medications.

 If you haven’t already, you need to take your baby to a doctor for a proper diagnosis if you think they may have gastric reflux and it is a problem.

 The doctor may or may not prescribe medication.

 In most areas of NZ, children will only be seen by publicly funded paediatricians for GORD if there are severe concerns about their health or growth.
 For this reason, you may need to pay to see a private paediatrician if your baby/child requires treatment outside of your GP’s area of expertise.

 If GORD is severe, complicated or ongoing investigations may be required: https://www.cryingoverspiltmilk.co.nz/reflux/investigations/

 Investigations can help guide treatment including the need for surgery if GORD is complicated or severe: https://www.cryingoverspiltmilk.co.nz/treatment/surgery/